 We also have another one by Northface bought back around 1995.
 It’s still perfect.

 We got these last year.
 Two of the kids and I have them.
 It has saved fights over the TV.
 Over Netflix.
 Over the computer.
-It has kept them busy at doctors offices.
+It has kept them busy at doctors’ offices.
 On long car rides.
-And have been used during home school for learning apps.
+And have been used for learning apps.

 While I’m not promoting excessive screen use, these tablets are excellent.
-They perform like an expensive tablet, with a nice price tag.
+They perform like expensive tablets, with a nice price tag.
 Only $49, though we snagged them during Black Friday for $35.

-Regular internet usage is a bit slow, but we don’t use it for that.
-Games and apps work great.
+Regular websites are a bit slow, but we don’t use them for that.
+Games, apps, and even Netflix work great.
 Though the camera isn’t great, it’s fun for the kids to practice taking photos and videos.

-Amazon has its own app store, it contains most apps you find in Google Play.
+Amazon has its own app store, which contains most apps you find on Google Play.

 I use mine exclusively for reading.
-Not just for purchase, e-books can be “borrowed” from the library.
+No need to purchase books, e-books can be “borrowed” from the library.

 For a while, this was an outdated hobby.
 But boy is it making a come back.
-From tweens to millennials to baby boomers, women are getting into knitting and crocheting.
+From tweens to millennials to Gen X, women are getting into knitting and crocheting.

 Fill it with yarn and some knitting or crochet needles.